davesutto/Blockchain---a-Policy-driven-approach-to-managing-architectures/README.md

-Capability                                                                                                                                              Requirement      Score

-Strategic Vision  - completeness, robustness and achievable                                                          10                      5
-Strategic Design – based on current solutions and firm plans                                                         10                      5
-Innovation – Innovations that could support a move to Industry 4                                                   8                      3
-Assurance  & Operability - culture & use of methodologies                                                               8                       3

-Technical solution                                                                                                                                     20                    10
-Longevity and Extensibility – Ability to adapt and integrate                                                              10                      5
-Technology Alignment – (e.g. PDBA)                                                                                                      20                      6
-Business Solution                                                                                                                                      20                    11
-Business and Market alignment (e.g. PDBA)                                                                                         20                      6
-Domain Capability                                                                                                                                     15                       5
+Capability  (Requirement,Score)

+Strategic Vision  - completeness, robustness and achievable     (10,5) Strategic Design – based on current solutions and firm plans    (10,5) Innovation – Innovations that could support a move to Industry 4 (8,3) Assurance  & Operability - culture & use of methodologies        (8,3) Technical solution                                               (20,10) Longevity and Extensibility – Ability to adapt and integrate     (10,5) Technology Alignment – (e.g. PDBA)                               (20,6) Business Solution                                                (20,11) Business and Market alignment (e.g. PDBA)                         (20,6) Domain Capability                                                 (15,5)